zbaker94/Obsidian-Coding/React/Principles/Conditional Rendering.md

 );
 ```

-This pattern is less preferred, though more readable, because of the fact that javascript will evaluate the left hand side of the and operator as a boolean.
+This pattern is less preferred, though more readable, because of the fact that javascript will evaluate the left hand side of the "and" operator as a boolean.
 This means if a number is used, and that number happens to be 0, the condition will fail.

+This is also prone to issues in the above example because if `isPacked` is false, we could see the string "false" in the final jsx.

 ### Conditionally assigning JSX to a variable [](https://react.dev/learn/conditional-rendering#conditionally-assigning-jsx-to-a-variable "Link for Conditionally assigning JSX to a variable")